Motivational

 But how many people understand the true power of the knowledge that they already have?

-To want more of something is very human, but to understand the face value of what you already have can sometimes be very difficult; it may even be superhuman.
-This is because the future is potential that is yet to be revealed.
+To want more of something is very human, but to acknowledge the face value of what you already have can be worth more than you think.

-The fact is that Dr. Michiaki Takashi began creating a vaccine with what he already knew, and if you asked him whether he knew that he would save millions of children at the time, he probably wouldn’t have believed you.
+Dr. Michiaki Takashi began creating a vaccine with what he already knew, and if you told him that he would go on to save thousands of children, he probably wouldn’t have believed you.

-The ability to save millions of people is, in fact, superhuman.
-It is the most “superhuman” thing anyone can do.
-But that is exactly what he did, and he did it as an ordinary man that we now call a hero…
+The ability to save people is superhuman.
+It’s is the most “superhuman” thing anyone can do.
+But that is exactly what he did, and he did it as an ordinary man.

 All because he started from the place that he was in, and with what he already knew.